ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/06-non-binary-trees.md

 ## Non-binary trees

 ::: TODO
-- [5.10 General Trees]
-- traversal: preorder, postorder (no inorder)
+- Prio 3: update text
-- use cases
+- Prio 3: add use cases
 :::

 Many organizations are hierarchical in nature, such as the military and